mhtess/syllogism-paper/README.md

-# syllogism-paper
-Companion repo to Tessler, Tenenbaum &amp; Goodman "Logic, probability, and pragmatics in syllogistic reasoning"
+#### Companion repository to Tessler, Tenenbaum, and Goodman "Logic, probability, and pragmatics in syllogistic reasoning". *Topics in Cognitive Science*

+**Directory**
+- `analysis/`: Rmd files analyzing ccobra data and modeling results
+- `models/`: cognitive models and Bayesian data analysis models written in [WebPPL](webppl.org)
+- `paper/`: latex file and figures for paper